+- 4. Relevant billing codes

 - 5. Brief description of how the genetic test results will guide clinical decisions that would not otherwise be made in the absence of testing

-- 6. Medical records related to the genetic test
+- 6. Medical records related to the genetic test:

 - a.
 History and physical exam

 - b.
 Conventional testing and outcomes

 - c.
 Conservative treatment provided, if any

-Please refer the the West Virginia Medicaid's UMC webpage for specific requirements.
+Please refer to the West Virginia Medicaid's UMC webpage for specific requirements.